-- To follow the instructions of all adults who work in the school. - To treat everyone with respect and to be aware of the impact of their behaviour on others. - To take care of and respect property within the school environment and community. - To follow the agreed School Rules.
+- To follow the instructions of all adults who work in the school. - To be thoughtful about how they treat and others and to be aware of the impact of their behaviour on other people. - To take care of, and respect, property within the school environment and community. - To follow the agreed School Rules.